 The County Defence Committees around the Paks Nuclear Power Plant have elaborated the evacuation and acceptance plans.
-These plans include a two-step evacuation.
-Those living within the 9 km radius around the nuclear power plant are evacuated in the first step, while those living in the radius of 9-30 km around the nuclear power plant are evacuated in the second step, if appropriate.
+These plans include a two-step evacuation within the UPZ.
+After the evacuation of the PAZ, those living within the 3-9 km radius around the nuclear power plant are evacuated in the first step, while those living in the radius of 9-30 km around the nuclear power plant are evacuated in the second step, if appropriate.
 Around the Paks NPP (30 km radius) the iodine tablets required for the first two days are stored in the mayors' offices.